Model Context Protocol

 Ownership ChainTool

-Walk the full ownership chain for an entity — from borrower through operating company to ultimate beneficial owner.
+Walk the full ownership chain for a loan — from borrower through operating company to ultimate beneficial owner.

 Example usage

-"Who is the ultimate beneficial owner behind this entity?"
+"Who is the ultimate beneficial owner behind this borrower?"

 Graph QueryTool